Who they were: Victims of the deadliest California wildfire

-SAN FRANCISCO (AP) — Pacific Gas & Electric pleaded guilty Tuesday to killing 84 of the 85 victims of an unprecedented 2018 wildfire in Northern California.
-A report later released by the district attorney detailed how they died.
-The remains of two victims are still unidentified.
+SAN FRANCISCO (AP) — Pacific Gas & Electric pleaded guilty Tuesday to killing 84 of the 85 victims of a 2018 wildfire in Northern California.
+A report released by the Butte County district attorney listed the names of all but two who have not been identified and how they died.

 Joyce Acheson, 78, of Paradise, was found inside her home.
-She had limited mobility and lived in an area that was closed off to public access, preventing any caregiver from getting to her.
+She had limited mobility and lived in an area closed off to public access, preventing any caregiver from getting to her.

 Herbert Alderman, 80 of Paradise, had a severely sprained ankle that limited his mobility at the time of the fire.
 He made several phone calls to friends seeking rescue but was found inside his home.